kooyunmo/diya-chat/README.md

 # KoreanChatbot
-Korean chatbot with various language models
+**Korean chatbot with various language models.
+This chatbot runs on the local Django website, which will be incorporated to the official [DIYA(Do It Yourself AI) webpage](diyaml.com)**

 ## 1. Overview